ManojDey224/Layoff_2024/README.md

 **Overview of layoff2024.ipynb Notebook Operations**

-The layoff2024.ipynbnotebook systematically executes the following principal tasks, each articulated with rigorous precision:
+The layoff2024.ipynb notebook systematically executes the following principal tasks, each articulated with rigorous precision:

 **1. Data Ingestion**